neverlink/windows-terminal-context-menu/README.md

 Most easily found via Task Manager, but you could simply replace the version number with your own.

+**Note!**
+- Replace the `TerminalPath` below with your own.
-**Note!** Path must point to `wt.exe`, not `WindowsTerminal.exe` Also, WindowsTerminal and WindowsTerminalPreview differ by folder name.
+- The path must point to `wt.exe`, not `WindowsTerminal.exe`.
+Keep in mind that WindowsTerminal and WindowsTerminalPreview differ by folder name.

 You can also set `Position` value to either `Top` or `Bottom`, blank by default.
 ```